Gaylesville in Cherokee County, Alabama — The American South (East South Central)

 Erected by Cherokee County Historical Society.

 Location.
 34° 15.867′ N, 85° 33.667′ W. Marker is in Gaylesville, Alabama, in Cherokee County.
 Marker is at the intersection of Canyon Drive (Alabama Route 35) and Main Street (Alabama Route 68), on the right when traveling south on Canyon Drive.
+Located on the grounds of the Gaylesville Fire Department.
 Touch for map.
-Located on the grounds of the Gaylesville Fire Department.
 Marker is at or near this postal address: 4740 Main Street, Gaylesville AL 35973, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Cornwall Furnace (approx. 2 miles away); Gen. N.B.
+At least 8 other markers are within 7 miles Chattooga River (within shouting distance of this marker); Cornwall Furnace (approx. 2 miles away); Long Shadows House (approx. 2.1 miles away); Gen. N.B.
 Forrest Captured Col. A.D.
-Streight Indian Village of Costa (approx. 3.9 miles away); David Hartline (approx. 6˝ miles away); History of Taff, Alabama (approx. 6˝ miles away); Gen. John B. Hood Headquarters (approx. 6˝ miles away); W.P.
-Brown & Sons Lumber Company (approx. 7.4 miles away); Arthur "Tarzan" White (approx. 9.3 miles away).
+Streight (approx. 2.4 miles away); Indian Village of Costa (approx. 3.9 miles away); David Hartline (approx. 6½ miles away); History of Taff, Alabama (approx. 6½ miles away); Gen. John B. Hood Headquarters (approx. 6½ miles away).
 Touch for a list and map of all markers in Gaylesville.

 Categories. • Education • Railroads & Streetcars • Settlements & Settlers • War, US Civil •

 Credits.
 This page was last revised on March 2, 2018.
 This page originally submitted on March 2, 2018, by Angela Nichols of Centre, Alabama.
-This page has been viewed 123 times since then.
+This page has been viewed 205 times since then and 10 times this year.
 Photos: 1, 2. submitted on March 2, 2018, by Angela Nichols of Centre, Alabama. • Bernard Fisher was the editor who published this page.